Nevesgmd/nevesgmd/README.md

 ## Gabriel Neves <span>&#x1f1e7;&#x1f1f7;</span> :it:
 Just a brazilian guy who loves math, technology, sports and art.
-I am highly familiar with Python and Data Science projects, especially in data wrangling and exploratory data analysis.
+I am highly familiar with Python and Data Science projects, especially with data wrangling and exploratory data analysis.

 ### I'm a information systems student at UFSC and a Data Scientist at Aquarela Advanced Analytics

-💼 I’m currently working with DataOps and Data Science related projects in the industry.
+💼 Currently working with DataOps and Data Science related projects in the industry.
-🌱 I’m currently learning everything that I can 🤣
 👯 I’m looking to collaborate with Python projects, especially if it can help other people.
+🌱 Learning everything that I can
 ⚽ Hobbies: watching and playing soccer, surfing, painting, writing, listening to music and watching movies.
 🔭 Goals: fight social inequality in Brazil, create solutions that positively impact society, travel to as many countries as possible.
 <br>